 - Students then spend 8 weeks in Kenya working with the leaders of the Umoja project, building the long-term capacity of the community to care for children by strengthening congregations, schools, and household guardians.
 Divinity School students participate by teaching in the local schools and building relationships with Kenyans through shared community and ecclesial life.

 - Students return to Indianapolis to debrief their experience and strengthen partner congregation connections with Umoja.

 - This placement exposes students to a model for global ministry in an ecumenical setting, focusing on strengthening relationships between congregations in the U.S. and the people of Kenya.

 - Learn more about The Umoja Project (doc) »

 - Students spend 10 weeks in South Sudan, placement site TBD, based on opportunities and safety considerations.
 Partnerships exist at Bishop Allison Theological College (BATC) in Yei and at Mundri at the Bishop Ngalamu Theological College (BNTC), both seminaries of the Episcopal Church of Sudan.
 Opportunities include: teaching at the seminary, engaging with local churches, attending conferences and revivals, and teaching pastors.

 - Students are placed in churches and community ministries throughout the country of South Africa.

-- Ministry opportunities include: racial reconciliation, support programs for prisoners, HIV/AIDS patients, refugees, and orphans.
+- Ministry opportunities include: racial reconciliation, HIV/AIDS patients, refugees, and orphans.